nait-dmit/styleguides/css/README.md

 ## Pixels vs. Ems

-Use percentage value to set font size initially at the document level, use the html tag selector.
+Use percentage value to set font size initially at the document level, use the `html {...}` tag selector.
 Font sizes for individual elements should then be set using em units, calculated by the browser as a multiplier of the parent element font size.

-Set the line-height at the document level by using a unitless value, use the html tag selector.
+Set the line-height at the document level by using a unitless value, use the `html {...}` tag selector.
 This acts as a multiplier of the computed font size.
-Line heights for individual text elements can be set either with a unitless value (better for inheritance), or with em values (better for rounding accuracy).
+Line heights for individual text elements can be set either with a unitless value (better for inheritance), or with `em` values (better for rounding accuracy).

-Other values, such as elements widths, margins, padding, etc can use em or px values.
+Other values, such as elements widths, margins, padding, etc can use `em` or `px` values.

 Here is an example: